dssg/streetlights-crime/README.md

 This a [Data Science for Social Good](http://www.dssg.io) project that estimates the association between alley and street light outages and crime in Chicago over the period April 2012 - July 2013.

-## The Problem: are streetlight outages associated with crime?
+## The problem: are streetlight outages associated with crime?

 The [Chicago Department of Transportation](http://www.cityofchicago.org/city/en/depts/cdot.html) (CDOT) asked us to investigate the relationship between alley and street light outages and crime around the city.
 CDOT can use the findings to determine if shortening outage durations might decrease crime.
 The geographic detail we provide can be used to determine if certain outages should be prioritized in order to reduce crime.